RHIT-CSSE/csse332/labs/smlab/index.md

 hijack the control flow of the program and satisfy the requirements of each part.

-Note that you may do this lab in pairs if you like to.

 # A Statement on Ethics and Responsibility

 In this lab, you will be learning about and performing control flow hijacking